f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       }
   }

+Before creating a chassis partition via the API, you must first ensure that there are available slots in order to create a partition.
+You can issue API commands to see what slots are available.
+If all the slots are assigned to a partition like **default**, then you’ll need to move some of the slots to the partition **none** before they can be added to a new partition.
+The **none** chassis partition is a special hidden partition that is used to temporarily remove slots from an existing chassis partition.
+In the webUI the none partition is hidden and this process is handled automatically.
+In the CLI and API you must first move slots to the none partition, before they are eligible to be added to a new partition.

 The system ships with all slots configured in the default chassis partition.
-Before you can create a new chassis partition you must remove any slots you want to add to it from the default partition.
+Before you can create a new chassis partition, you must remove any slots from the default partition so that they are eligible to be added to a new chassis partition.
 To view the current assignment of slots to partitions use the following API command:

 .. code-block:: bash